OpenstackForkedProjects/openstack-tutorial/tutorial/overview.rst

 * import a keypair, needed to access the virtual machines via ssh

-* create 2 networks:
+* create 1 internal networks:
   - `internal`: each node will talk to the internal services using this network.
+Enable DHCP and choose the IP range you like.

 * ensure the default security groups allow you to access via ssh